virtual-labs/engineers-forum/ph4/services/development-process.md

 #### ***Step 1: Verifying the Repositories***

-Ensure that all required repositories are created and accessible.
+Ensure all required repositories for the experiment are created and accessible.
+Collaborate with the CPE team if repository setup assistance is needed.

 #### ***Step 2: Understanding Repository Structure***